MultiTrickFox/Vanilla_RCNN/README.md

 >.pkls are preprocessed .mid files

-(Optional) For training on your own .mid files:
+(Optional) For training on your own .mid files

->- Create Folder /samples in project dir
+>- Create /samples in project dir

->- Ctrl+C .mid files under /samples
+>- Ctrl+C .mid files in /samples

 >- Run.py -> Preprocess